John Berberian and The Rock East Ensemble – Middle Eastern Rock (1969)

 Sergei Parajanov was a Soviet film director and artist who made significant contributions to Ukrainian, Armenian and Georgian cinema, with an own cinematic style, which was totally out of step with principles of socialist realism.

-This, combined with its controversial lifestyle, led Soviet authorities to considered him a persona non grata, persecuting, imprisoning and banning its films!
+This, combined with its controversial lifestyle, led Soviet authorities to consider him a persona non grata, persecuting, imprisoning and banning its films!

 Let’s go to our artist: